Take a look at what life is like for learner drivers today, compared to when their parents were learning all those years ago.

 These days the cost of driving lessons vary up and down the country – with the average cost of a 1 hour driving lesson being £25.
 In the 80s and 90s however, prices were very different, with the average hour long driving lesson costing around £10!¹ 80% of drivers who passed their test between 1980 and 1995 said that they paid between £5 and £15 for a driving lesson.

 Our survey showed that learner drivers are much more likely to take extra driving practice outside lessons, than their parents were.
 72% of young drivers have taken some form of extra practice today.
 Over a third of their parents (36%) said they didn’t have any extra practice at all!
-This is likely to be partly due to the fact it is easier to get cover to share a family car today than it was 30 years ago – with flexible Learner Driver Insurance now available to learner that don’t have their own car yet.
+This is likely to be partly due to the fact it is easier to get cover to share a family car today than it was 30 years ago – with flexible short term learner insurance now available to learners that don’t have their own car yet.
 22% of learner drivers highlighted they used their own policy to share the family car today, vs just 3% of those learning to drive 30 years ago.

 Whilst the changes in learning to drive over the years in many aspects is wide, the aspects young drivers are struggling with is almost identical – with the exception of roundabouts, which 30% of learner drivers struggle with today, compared with 10% of their parents’ generation.
 In our survey young drivers today said highlighted their top struggles as roundabouts, hill starts, and parking - all pretty tricky things to master.
 The top three struggles for their parents were hill starts, reversing and parking.
 Perhaps we could all do with a refresher on how to hill start and get into those tricky parking spaces?